 Where to stay in Matsumoto

-- We stayed at L-BASE Fuchian Mura, and got one of their mountain lodge / holiday home.
-It’s a super small yet cozy wooden lodge with the bed located on the second floor.
-I posted this on Instagram and got so many requests to reveal the location, so here you go!
+• L-BASE Fuchian Mura – We stayed here and got one of their mountain lodge/holiday home.
+It’s a super small yet cozy wooden lodge with a bed located on the second floor.
+I posted this on Instagram and got so many requests to reveal the location, so there you go!
 L-BASE isn’t located in the city itself though, so it might be a bit inconvenient if you aren’t driving – but it’s still within walking distance to one of the train stations.

 Day 3: Kamikochi

-Kamikochi is part of the Chubu Sangaku National Park, also known as the Northern Japanese alps.
-It has also been referred to as the “Japanese Yosemite Valley”, due to similarity of the terrains that can be found in Kamikochi.
+Kamikochi is part of the Chubu Sangaku National Park, also known as the Northern Japanese Alps.
+It has also been referred to as the “Japanese Yosemite Valley”, due to the similarity of the terrains found in Kamikochi.

 Day 4: Omachi – Lake Kisaki & Kurobe Dam